Appeal After a Verdict: When, How, and What Are Your Chances?

 2. How much time do I have to file an appeal?

-Usually 3 months, sometimes shorter (e.g., 4 weeks in summary proceedings).
+Usually 3 months, sometimes shorter (e.g. 4 weeks for interim injunctions).

-3. Can I raise new arguments on appeal?
+3. Can I raise new arguments in appeal?

-Yes, the court of appeal reviews the case anew, but you must clearly state your grounds of appeal.
+Yes, the court reviews the case anew, but you must clearly formulate your grounds for appeal.

 4. Do I need a lawyer for an appeal?

 In addition to lawyer's fees, you pay court fees.
-Sometimes you can obtain a reimbursement if you win.
+Sometimes you can receive reimbursement if you win.

 Why Arslan Advocaten?

-• Specialized in appeal at courts of appeal
+• Specialised in appeals before courts of appeal

-• Experienced in formulating strong grounds of appeal
+• Experienced in formulating strong grounds for appeal

-• Strategic advice: only appeal if the chance of success is high
+• Strategic advice: only appeal if the chances of success are substantial

-• Regularly successful in overturning or modifying judgments
+• Regularly successful in overturning or amending judgments

 Conclusion

-An appeal gives you the opportunity to have an unfavorable judgment reviewed.
-But the deadlines are short and the rules are strict.
+An appeal gives you the opportunity to have an unfavourable judgment reviewed.
+But the deadlines are short and the rules strict.
 With the help of an experienced lawyer, you significantly increase your chances of success.

 Frequently asked questions